Freeseer/freeseer/source/userguide/index.rst

 User Guide
 ==========

 Freeseer is an extensible platform with core features, and features added by plugins.
-This user guide runs down all the Freeseer features offered by both the core applications and the default plugins which are distributed with it.
+This user guide aims to cover all Freeseer's features offered by the core applications and the default plugins which are distributed with it.

-We believe that if an application is well designed, it'll be self-explanatory and no documentation on usage should exist.
+Our goal is for Freeseer to become so straightforward to use that this user guide should be seldom referenced, but we're not there yet.

-Our goal is for Freeseer to become that straightforward to use, but we're not there yet.
+If you ever have to refer to this guide, then please :doc:`let us know

-If you ever have to refer to this guide, then please :doc:`let us know </contact>` what we can improve in Freeseer's design!
+</contact>` how we can improve Freeseer!

 .. toctree::